chrisaberson/BetterReg/README.md

 ## Issues and Contributions

 Please post issues using the link above (titled "issues").
 Those interested in contributing to further development should create a pull request.
+For feature requests, submit an issue.

 ## License